 Enforcing strong encryption

-Encryption is a given these days, and we make sure all the data that moves between clients and servers is encrypted by security tech such as HTTPS and Transport Layer Security.
-Data is also encrypted when it's committed to storage in the Azure data center. - what's commonly referred to as encryption at rest.
+Encryption is a given these days, and we make sure all the data that moves between clients and servers is encrypted by security such as HTTPS and Transport Layer Security.
+Data is also encrypted when it's committed to storage in the Azure data center- commonly called encryption at rest.

 Limiting access to trusted personnel only